huangli712/iQIST/docs/src/ch04/p_nsweep.md

 **Behavior**

 This is the number of Monte Carlo sampling steps conducted by the current process.
-If you run the quantum impurity solvers parallelly with $$N_{\text{procs}}$$ processes, then the total number of Monte Carlo sampling steps in the calculation is
+If you run the quantum impurity solvers parallelly with ``N_{\text{procs}}`` processes, then the total number of Monte Carlo sampling steps in the calculation is

 ```math
 N_{\text{procs}} \times \text{nsweep}